 Sale or distribution

 Alcoholic beverages may not be sold on campus except pursuant to appropriate policies and procedures.
-Systems for the sale and/or distribution of alcoholic beverages through the use of tickets, vouchers, assessment upon consumption or free distribution must be approved by the director of the Alumni Memorial Union and senior associate dean of student development and must be in accordance with business office procedures, space reservation and fundraising policies.
+Systems for the sale and/or distribution of alcoholic beverages through the use of tickets, vouchers, assessment upon consumption or free distribution must be approved by the director of the Alumni Memorial Union and must be in accordance with business office procedures, space reservation and fundraising policies.

 Acutely intoxicated students will not be left in the care of other students, including residence hall student staff.
 Students will be referred to appropriate health care facilities and/or law enforcement.